Henry Cary (Archdeacon of Killala): Marriages and children

-Second marriage

 Mary died in Trim on 1 July 1756, leaving four boys whose ages ranged from five to thirteen.
 Henry Cary resettled in Portarlington, County Laois which is 133 miles by road from Killala, but continued as Archdeacon of Killala.
 Three months after the death of his first wife, he married Deborah Hamon at St Paul's French Church, Portarlington, on 2 October 1756.
 She was the daughter of Huguenot, Isaac Hamon, Lieut-Col of the Queen's Regiment of Foot, and niece of Colonel Hector Hamon.
 They went on to have four more children: